 ADBA’s Chief Executive, Charlotte Morton, commented: “Falling incentives and unworkable funding caps hinder renewable technologies’ efforts to scale and improve their cost competitiveness.

-“With ever limited support from government, therefore, the AD industry is seizing the initiative by challenging the expertise of the UK’s world class researchers to help find innovations which will revolutionise performance even more.
+“With ever limited support from government, therefore, the AD industry is seizing the initiative by challenging the expertise of the UK’s world class researchers to help find innovations which will revolutionize performance even more.

 “Such as new sources of input, improvements in operational performance, more valuable outputs, to reduce the overall cost of production.